In this article I discuss some general principles in helping students with their multiplication tables:

 I feel that timed drills are just one tool among many when it comes to learning math facts.
 Some children will thrive on them; in other words, they will learn quickly when they are used.
 Perhaps they like the challenge of racing against the clock.
 There are a number of timed computer games that can work very well for drilling facts.
-Here are two online ones:
+Here are some online ones:

 You can also use regular, printable multiplication worksheets for the multiplication tables